 Participants must be in good physical shape and need the parent's permission if younger than 18.

-- This includes the use of all the necessary equipment and a temporary membership in the Rochester Area Flyers (RAF) and the US Hang Gliding Association (USHPA).
+The deposit covers all equipment and temporary membership in the Rochester Area Flyers (RAF) and the US Hang Gliding Association (USHPA).

-- Proof of health insurance is required at the beginning of the cours.
+Proof of health insurance is required at the beginning of the training season.

 Driving Directions from Rochester NY:

 Left at the fork 96 S